Kenneth Noye: Prison sentence and later legal proceedings

 However, in the High Court, Mr Justice Lavender accepted a legal challenge in February 2017 that Gove had "failed to give proper or adequate weight to the recommendation of the Parole Board".
 Edward Fitzgerald QC, acting for Noye, said during the previous month's hearing that the board had "noted that he had made significant progress in changing his attitudes and tackling his behavioural problems".
 Counsel for the Justice Secretary, Tom Weisselberg, QC, said Gove had doubted Noye had reformed, and considered there was the risk he would escape because of his connections to Spain.
 It was announced in August 2017 that Gove's successor David Lidington had agreed Noye should be moved to open prison conditions.
 It was said by the parole board that this change was not in preparation for Noye's release.

 Around March 2018, Noye was moved to HM Prison Standford Hill on the Isle of Sheppey, which is a low security prison with a day release provision for prisoners.

 In May 2019, the parole board announced that Noye was "suitable for return to the community" and would be released from prison within about three months.

 On 6 June 2019, then aged 72, Noye was released from prison after serving 20 years for the M25 attack.
 The parole board considered risks associated with his release due to "his readiness to carry and use weapons" and because Noye was "not being able to resolve arguments reasonably at key moments" as he "did not always control extreme emotions well".
 The board concluded that any perceived risks could be managed in the community and thus he was suitable for release.

 Personal life

 Noye's wife, Brenda, lives in the east Cornwall town of Looe.
 They have two sons, one of whom, Brett, was banned in 2013 from being a company director for 12 years for his part in a £2.4 million investor deception scheme involving a rat poison company.

 In media

-Noye has been portrayed by Nigel Terry, in 2003 ITV drama Danielle Cable: Eyewitness about the murder of Stephen Cameron by Noye in 1996, and by Jack Lowden in The Gold, a 2023-2025 BBC drama series about the Brink's-Mat robbery.
+Noye has been portrayed by Nigel Terry, in 2003 ITV drama Danielle Cable: Eyewitness about the murder of Stephen Cameron by Noye in 1996, by Larry Lamb in Fool's Gold: The Story of the Brink's-Mat Robbery, and by Jack Lowden in The Gold, a 2023-2025 BBC drama series about the Brink's-Mat robbery.
 The Gold: The Inside Story, an accompanying documentary, aired on BBC One a day after the first series final episode in 2023.